-Rodents will set up basecamp in your garden shed in a flash if there’s a steady supply of food.
-Rats and mice feed on all sorts of things that are often found in your shed; from seeds, such as wildflower seeds, grass seeds, bird seed and animal feed.
-So, It is important to make sure these items are locked up tightly in your shed.
-If using an old wooden shed for storage, keep the food off the ground with shelving units and perhaps put loose seed in buckets rather than the plastic bags they are supplied in.
+If there’s food in your shed, rats will try to build their entire community around it.
+Rats and mice feed on all sorts of things that are often found in your shed, such as wildflower seeds, grass seeds, bird seed and animal feed.
+It is important to make sure these items are locked up securely, so rodents can’t get anywhere near these tasty treats.
+If you’re using a wooden shed for storage make sure you keep food off the ground by installing and using shelving units.
+You could also put loose seed in buckets, rather than the plastic bags they are supplied in.

 Keep it tidy.

-A clean and tidy shed goes a long way, decluttering as rats and mice will happily nest in your garden furniture and sun loungers.
-Again where possible, look for shed shelving units and hooks to keep chewable items off the shed floor.
-Externally try and avoid keeping bins and compost heaps near your garden shed as this will attract pest towards your shed, giving them an opportunity to take a peek around your shed after tucking into your bin bags.
+A clean and tidy shed goes a long way because rats and mice will happily nest in your garden furniture and sun loungers.
+Where possible use shelving units and hooks to keep chewable items off the shed floor.